 Stereo recordings try to capture the soundstage width and depth gradation as well as the spatial impression of the recording room.
 To get a perception of depth, auditory distance cues are important.
 These include the sound level dependent frequency spectrum of the sound source, the reverberation (or more precisely, the direct-to-reverberant energy ratio), as well as the time difference between arrival of the direct wave and the first strong reflection of a sound source at the listener.

 To give the listener a spatial impression of the recording location, information about the recording space is useful.
-While the ambience can be captured by a suitable microphone setup, the impression of the recording room is limited because the sound is reproduced only in front of the listener.
+While the ambience can be captured by a suitable microphone arrangement that also picks up the sound behind it, the impression of the recording room is limited because the sound is reproduced only in front of the listener.
 In addition, the listening room, with its different acoustics, leaves its own spatial footprint.
 It is therefore clear that the reproduction of a concert hall recording in a typical living room with a 2-channel system sounds less realistic than a studio recording.

 To capture a stereo image with localization information and a sense of space, various microphone setups are common.
 Each setup has its own purpose.
 As a base, two microphones that create level differences and/or time delay differences, and so can laterally deflect the phantom sound sources on the loudspeaker base, are needed.

 The influence of different microphone setups in different environments can be heard by auralization with the „sample player„.